|Common Name||Scientific Name||

 Understanding the flea life cycle

 Fleas go through three stages before they become adults (egg, larva and pupa).
 It can take from 30 days to one year to complete this cycle.
 The immature stages are most commonly found in areas where the host animal rests and visits frequently.
-Although eggs are laid on the animal, the eggs fall off and land on surfaces like carpets, furniture, pet bedding, etc. Larvae emerge from the eggs and feed on organic debris and adult flea feces in the carpet or other surfaces.
+Although eggs are laid on the animal, the eggs fall off and land on surfaces like carpets, furniture, pet bedding, etc. Larvae emerge from the eggs and feed on organic debris and adult flea faeces in the carpet or other surfaces.
 The adult flea is the only stage routinely found on the animal.
 Adult fleas will live 7-10 days.
 The average female flea will lay 150 eggs in that time span.

 Unlike many other flea species, adult cat fleas remain on their host.
 After mating and feeding, adult female fleas lay oval, white eggs.
 These smooth eggs easily fall from the host into cracks, crevices, carpet (the perfect flea environment), bedding or lawn covering.
 Small, worm-like larvae (1/16 to 3/16 inches long) hatch from the eggs within 48 hours.
 They are eyeless, legless and sparsely covered with hairs.
-The larval body is translucent white with a dark colored gut that can be seen through their skin.
-They feed on adult flea feces, consisting of relatively undigested blood, which dries and falls from the host's fur.
+The larval body is translucent white with a dark-coloured gut that can be seen through their skin.
+They feed on adult flea faeces, consisting of relatively undigested blood, which dries and falls from the host's fur.
 They will also eat dandruff, skin flakes, and grain particles.

 Larvae develop on the ground in areas protected from rainfall, irrigation and sunlight, where the relative humidity is at least 70% and the temperature is 70 to 90 F. This stage lasts eight to 24 days, depending on the temperature and humidity.
 These immature fleas will eventually spin silken cocoons in which they will develop (pupate) into adult fleas.
 Cocoons are sticky, attracting dirt and debris which will easily camouflage them.
 Under optimal conditions, new adults are ready to emerge from their cocoons within two weeks.
-They can, however, remain in their cocoons up to 12 months in the absence of a host or in unfavorable climatic conditions.
+They can, however, remain in their cocoons up to 12 months in the absence of a host or in unfavourable climatic conditions.
 Vibrations and/or elevated temperature stimulate adults to emerge.
 This ability of flea pupae to wait until a host arrives can result in a sudden increase of adult fleas when they emerge simultaneously from many accumulated flea pupae.

-Adult fleas are about 1/16 to 1/8-inch long, dark reddish-brown, wingless, hard-bodied (difficult to crush between fingers), have three pairs of legs (strong legs that enable them to swiftly jump long distances) and are flattened vertically or side to side (bluegill or sunfish-like) allowing easy movement between the hair, fur or feathers of the host.
+Adult fleas are about 1/16 to 1/8-inch long, dark reddish-brown, wingless, hard-bodied (difficult to crush between fingers), have three pairs of legs (strong legs that enable them to swiftly jump long distances) and are flattened vertically or side to side (bluegill or Sunfish-like) allowing easy movement between the hair, fur or feathers of the host.
 Fleas are excellent jumpers, leaping vertically up to 7 inches and horizontally 13 inches (an equivalent hop for a human would be 250 feet vertically and 450 feet horizontally).

 The typical reaction to the bite is the formation of a small, hard, red, slightly-raised (swollen) itching spot.
-There is a single puncture point in the center of each spot.
+There is a single puncture point in the centre of each spot.
 (Ants and spiders leave two marks when they bite.
 Mosquitoes, bees, wasps and bedbugs cause a large swelling or welt).
 Severe diseases can be transmitted by fleas.
 Bubonic plague can be passed from rodent to rodent and from rodent to humans.
 Oriental rat fleas can transmit murine typhus (endemic typhus) fever among rats and from rats to humans.
 Tapeworms normally infest dogs and cats but may appear in humans if parts of infested fleas are accidentally consumed.